-Cystitis is a bacterial infection of the urinary tract.
-Women are at a greater risk than men of developing urinary tract infections due to the shorter distance between the urethra and anus, and the length of the urethra itself.
+Cystitis is a bacterial infection of the urinary tract, commonly known as a urinary tract infection (UTI).
+Women are at a greater risk than men of developing a UTI due to the shorter distance between the urethra and anus, and the length of the urethra itself.

 The condition can also develop when there is an obstruction in the urinary tract.
 Such obstructions include bladder and kidney stones, pressure upon the bladder during pregnancy, and presence of foreign bodies such as catheters.

-If the bladder cannot empty fully, pools or urine can remain in bladder, providing the perfect conditions for a bacterial infection to develop.
+If the bladder cannot empty fully, pools of urine can remain in bladder, providing the perfect conditions for a bacterial infection to develop.

 Some underlying health conditions, such as diabetes and multiple sclerosis, can increase the risk of developing a UTI.